 Job responsibilities vary by position and student and can include:

-* Experience with graphic design is desirable *
+* Spanish speaking students and experience with graphic design is highly desirable *

 Trainee Positions Available:

-These positions require trainees to devote at least 10 hours a week and commit to two semesters (fall/spring, spring/summer, spring/fall, summer/fall) of work with our program.
+We are seeking students who are able to devote at least 10 hours a week, commit to two semesters (fall/spring, spring/summer, spring/fall, summer/fall) of work with our program, and have a cumulative GPA of 3.0.
 This is an ideal research experience for local students interested in attending graduate programs for psychology, social work, nutrition, public health, genetics and medical school.
 Students are also encouraged to attend our weekly research meetings, journal club and post-doctoral research seminar.
-These occur each Wednesday morning.
+These occur each Tuesday morning.

 i.
 Psychology 395 is available to our undergraduate trainees that are offered positions in our lab.
 Class times change by semester based on availabilities.